ad-os/Blog/_posts/2016-08-23-gsoc-report.md

 #### Deliver the notifications to the users (Front-End part)

-- Now to deliver the notifications to the user on client side, the most common way is to poll the server after specific period of time to check whether the notifications for the current user are available or not.But this is not very efficient technique to fetch notifications.
+- Now to deliver the notifications to the user on client side, the most common way is to poll the server after specific period of time to check whether the notifications for the current user are available or not.
+This is not very efficient technique to fetch notifications.

 - The method which I have used to for the delivery of notifications is that, for every rest request which the UI makes there will be a reponse header 'X-Notification-Refresh' which will cone along with the response and that header will contain the information like true or false.
 If that response header is true then fetch the notifications as there are unread notifications for the current user else ignore.